 Professor Jan Emiel Vliebergh

-But outside the building, you will see a plaque dedicated to Professor Jan Emiel Vliebergh (Zoutleeuw, 24 January 1872 – Leuven 6 January 1925) on worked and died in the building.
+Outside the building of the KU Leuven Research and Development Department along the Waaistraat, you will find a plaque dedicated to Professor Jan Emiel Vliebergh (Zoutleeuw, 24 January 1872 – Leuven 6 January 1925) on worked and died in the building.
 Vleibergh studied law in Leuven from 1891 to 1896, after which he worked as a legal adviser for the Belgische Boerenbond and at the same time, a law professor at Leuven’s university.
 Later in 1917, Vliebergh became the president of the Belgische Boerenbond.

 Vliebergh taught in standard Dutch, which was unusually at that time, because French was the medium of education and the local oral language was Brabants (a non-standard Dutch dialect albeit very close to the standard version).
 Through his writing, Vliebergh was instrumental in introducing standard Dutch into education in Belgium.

 He also managed to do this through his active involvement in and later being the President of the Davidsfonds, a cultural foundation that promotes Dutch-language cultural activities.

 Today, the largest cultural foundation in Belgium, Davidsfonds honours Vliebergh by naming their literature award for young writers the “Vlieberghprijs“.

 The Silhouette of the Minderbroedersklooster

 No visible trace of the monastery has remained, from either the Waaistraat or the Minderbroedersstraat.
 But along the river when you are at the bank on the side of the Helleputteplein, you can trace of the silhouette of a medieval building in one of the buildings along the river.
 On the inside of those buildings however, there was no physical remains.